prc16/whisper/README.md

 Database Configuration:

     1. Open phpmyadmin in your browser (http://localhost/phpmyadmin).
-    2. Create a new database named socialmedia.
+    2. Create a new database named 'socialmedia_db' with COLLATE=latin1_swedish_ci.
-    3. Import the SQL file located in the database directory of the project.
+    3. Select 'socialmedia_db' and Import the SQL file located in the database directory of the project.

 ### Configuration File:
 Navigate to the config directory.